 In short, all habits are caused by cues.
-Around a certain time or place our brain is triggered to carry out a habitual action.
-Because this action has become part of you, it’s difficult get rid off it.
+Around a certain time or place, our brain is triggered to carry out a habitual action.
+Because this action has become part of you, it’s difficult to get rid of it.
 So, instead of trying to erase the cue from your memory, replace the triggered bad habit with something positive.

 Use the power of good habits to replace negative ones.

 One of my favourite benefits of good habits is that you will master your productivity.